Citizens for America: History

-Citizens for America staged an unprecedented meeting of anti-Communist rebel leaders calling themselves "Armed Movements Fighting Against Soviet Expansionism", formed by Nicaraguan, Laotian, Angolan and Afghan (Mujahideen) rebels in June 1985 in Jamba, Angola, the UNITA headquarters of Angolan rebel Jonas Savimbi.
+Citizens for America staged an unprecedented meeting of anti-Communist rebel leaders, calling themselves "Armed Movements Fighting Against Soviet Expansionism", formed by Nicaraguan, Laotian, Angolan and Afghan (Mujahideen) rebels in June 1985 in Jamba, Angola, the UNITA headquarters of Angolan rebel Jonas Savimbi.
 The guerrilla leaders were presented with a copy of the United States Declaration of Independence, and a letter from President Reagan supporting CFA was read, although the Reagan administration refused to officially support all of the guerrilla groups.

-Marc Holtzman (who later ran for governor of Colorado) served as CFA's first executive director.
+Marc Holtzman, who later ran for governor of Colorado, served as CFA's first executive director.
 Under Holtzman's tenure, CFA focused on promoting the Reagan economic and national security agenda, including the strategic defense initiative.
-Holtzman resigned in early 1985 and was replaced by Abramoff, who had been director of College Republicans.
+Holtzman resigned in early 1985 and was replaced by Jack Abramoff, former national chairman of the College Republican National Committee.
 Lehrman fired Abramoff after only nine months due to his mismanagement of the organization's $3 million budget and his hiring of friends.